-Talin city is located in the Aragatsotn Region of Armenia.
-It is situated on the slope of Aragats Mountain the Shirak valley, at a height of 1,585 meters above sea level, near the Arteni Volcano which is located around 6 km west of the city.
-It considered being the oldest residence in the region with ancient foundations which date back to the 2nd millennium BC.
-In the past, it was famous with the names Talina, Big Talin and Talno Votn.
-It has a humid continental climate with hot/warm summers and extremely cold and snowy winters.
+The town of Talin is located in the Aragatsotn Region of Armenia.
+It is situated on the slope of Aragats Mountain within the Shirak valley, at a height of 1,585 meters above sea level.
+It is considered to be the oldest settlement in the region because of archaeological artifacts dating back to the 2nd millennium BC.
+Throughout its history, Talin was known with the names Talina, Big Talin and Talno Votn.
+It has a humid continental climate with warm summers and extremely cold and snowy winters.

 In 774, the population of Talin had been massacred by the invading Arab Muslims.
-Later the town revived with the establishment of the Bagratid Kingdom of Armenia by the end of the 9th century.
-Between the 7th and 10th centuries, the city has been mentioned by many historians, either as a big village or a town under the rule of Kamsarakan Armenian noble family.
+Later, by the end of the 9th century, the town revived with the establishment of the Bagratid Kingdom of Armenia.
+Between the 7th and 10th centuries, the town was mentioned by many historians, either as a big village or a town under the rule of Kamsarakan Armenian noble family.

-Prince Nerseh Kamsarakan was founded Cathedral of Talin during the 7th century.
-The same period, Kamsarakan princes built the Dashtadem Fortress which is situated at the south of the town.
-The fortress played a huge role as a strategic point at the north of Yerevan during the wars between the Ottomans and Persians.
-The remains of the 13th-century Caravanserai of Talin, along the road towards Dashtadem at the south.
-In 1964, the city got the status of an urban-type settlement.
+In the 7th century, prince Nerses Kamsarakan founded the Cathedral of Talin.
+In the same period, Kamsarakan princes built the Dashtadem Fortress which is situated in the south of the town.
+The fortress played a huge role as a strategic point in the north of Yerevan during the wars between the Ottomans and Persians.

-Nowadays, The city has its house of culture, the public library, a school of music, and a geological museum The town has its local "Talin Ashkharh" weekly newspaper.
+Nowadays, the city has a house of culture, a public library, a school of music, and a geological museum.
+It also has its local "Talin Ashkharh" weekly newspaper.
 There is a small park in the centre of the town where young people like to gather in the evenings

-The locals are involved in agriculture, also in cattle-breeding, beekeeping.
+The locals are involved in agriculture, cattle-breeding and beekeeping.
 "Bonilat" factory for dairy products was founded in 2005, on the basis of the former Talin cheese factory.
-There is also "Avetsiyan Aghek" plant for soft drinks.
+There is also "Avetisyan Aghek" plant for soft drinks.
 An asphalt and bitumen plant is also operating since the Soviet days.
 The town has many small enterprises for dairy and bakery products.

 Yereruyk is ancient Armenian Church located in Aragatsotn region.
 Due to its unique architectural type, it is considered to be one of the greatest buildings of Middle Ages.Read More